joakimremler/YRGO_docker/README.md

 ## 2. Run a hello-world Container

 To continue you can read step 3 and 4 from [DigitalOcean Docker Guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
 Where they explains the Docker concept about image and Containers.
-When you have read these steps you should now run your first container from a image called [hello-world](https://hub.docker.com/_/hello-world/), but first you need to download the `hello-world` image from dockerhub by [pulling](https://docs.docker.com/engine/reference/commandline/pull/) it.
+When you have read these steps you should now run your first container from a image called [hello-world](https://hub.docker.com/_/hello-world/).

+First you need to download the `hello-world` image from dockerhub by [pulling](https://docs.docker.com/engine/reference/commandline/pull/) it.

 Write this command in the terminal: